codingPhuc/software-development/UML.md

 # Sequence Diagrams
  [[Sequence Diagrams]] **Interactive diagram describe how group of object collaborate in some behavior** .
 The UML define server form of UML one of which is sequence diagram
 Typically , a sequence  diagram captures the **behavior of a single scenario**.
 The diagram show a number of example object and the message that are passed between these object within the use case

+# Class Diagrams
+In [software engineering](https://en.wikipedia.org/wiki/Software_engineering "Software engineering"), a [[Class Diagrams]] in the [Unified Modeling Language](https://en.wikipedia.org/wiki/Unified_Modeling_Language "Unified Modeling Language") (UML) is a type of static structure diagram that describes the structure of a system by showing the system's [classes](https://en.wikipedia.org/wiki/Class_(computer_science) "Class (computer science)"), their attributes, operations (or methods), and the relationships among objects.

+# activity diagram

+[[Activity diagrams]] are **graphical representations of workflows of stepwise activities and actions with support for choice, iteration and concurrency**.

+# State Diagram
+A [[state diagram]] is **a type of diagram used in computer science and related fields to describe the behavior of systems**.
+State diagrams require that the system described is composed of a finite number of states;